The Benefits of Using a TMJ Mouth Guard

 • Headaches or earaches

-• A feeling of the jaw being "stuck" or "locked"
+• A feeling of the jaw is "stuck" or "locked."

 The causes of TMJ disorders are not fully understood, but they are often linked to factors such as jaw injury, arthritis, dental problems, and chronic grinding or clenching of the teeth.
 Stress, which can lead to tightened facial and jaw muscles or clenching of the teeth, can also contribute to TMJ disorders.